-In statistic, hypothesis testing is an action in which a securities or financial analysts tests an assumption or a prediction related to a population parameter.
-There is not set method for hypothesis testing, as the nature of the data used and the reason for such testing determines what methodology will be employed by the analyst.
+In statistics, hypothesis testing is an action in which securities or financial analysts test an assumption or a prediction related to a population parameter.
+There is no set method for hypothesis testing, as the nature of the data used and the reason for such testing determines what methodology will be employed by the analyst.
 Hypothesis testing is basically utilized in concluding a hypothesis that is conducted on a given set of data derived from a larger population.

 A Little More on What is Hypothesis Testing

 Analysts are faced with different hypotheses each and every day.
 While some of these hypotheses have some base to them, others don’t, and this is why analysts prefer to test all hypotheses related to their field.
 In hypothesis testing, analysts review a statistical sample with the aim of proving or disproving the existence of a null hypothesis.
 A null hypothesis generally refers to a hypothesis that primarily holds no ground whatsoever but sounds quite rational.
 Simply put, hypothesis testing helps analysts to know whether an unproved statement is true or not.
 In a case where it is true, the analysts would employ the methods within such a hypothesis in his research on a larger population, otherwise, he would find alternatives till he gets something that holds base.

 - Hypothesis testing is used to draw conclusions to the result of a hypothesis that is conducted on a sample data from a larger population

 - This test informs the analyst on the validity of his hypothesis

 - In the case of statistics, analysts test a hypothesis by calculating and analyzing a random group of samples of the population that is been researched.